Governor's Council on Climate Change

 - reporting on the alignment of climate change adaptation strategies incorporated into state agency planning processes and documents.

-Meetings of the GC3 (established in 2019 and 2015), its subcommittee, and working groups continue to be noticed and are open the public.
+Meetings of the GC3, its subcommittees, and working groups continue to be noticed and are open to the public:

-List of GC3 Subcommittee and Working Group meetings (Executive Order 3 issued in 2019)
+- GC3 Subcommittee and Working Group meetings (to support the GC3 established by Executive Order No. 3 issued in 2019)

 Related Reports and Publications